Keep telling the Story of love

 And then she said the most remarkable thing…

 “Back then, when I was in the hospital, when I almost died, God came and talked to me.
 We were walking toward the light and I asked him, ‘Can I have just a little more time?’
 God asked me, ‘Why do you need more time?’
 And I said, ‘I want to go back and just once, really experience love.
 I just want to fully love.
 I know how to do that now.’”

-This ebook includes essays and stories - and a little poem that I wrote called, ‘Stand in Joy’.
+This ebook includes essays and stories – and one poem, called “Stand in Joy.”

-It’s about our tender humanity – from open heart surgery to aging ungracefully – and our vulnerability, to one another, to hurricanes, floods and other forces of nature – and to our own middle-of-the-night fears,
+Keep Telling the Story of Love is about our tender humanity – our open- heart surgery, our ungraceful aging, our vulnerability – to hurricanes, floods and other forces of nature – and to our own middle-of-the-night fears.

 - There is no broken you

 - As if love is breathing your heart

 2) What to do with suffering

 - The suffering of others

 - Shifting out of suffering